cmstrickland/count-iptables/Readme.md

 `vagrant up && vagrant ssh` to shell in

-you can throw some traffic at the interface by telnetting to it.
+You can throw some traffic at the interface by telnetting to it.
 Something like this will do it.

-open a new shell and run `nc -l 192.168.1.6 -p 12345` to listen on that interface
+Open a new shell and run `nc -l 192.168.1.6 -p 12345` to listen on that interface

-from another shell `telnet 192.168.1.6 12345`
+From another shell `telnet 192.168.1.6 12345`

-type some jank into the second shell, you should see it coming in on the first one
+Type some jank into the second shell, you should see it coming in on the first one

-from a third shell `iptables -L -v` should show a packet count on the user chain
+From a third shell `iptables -L -v` should show a packet count on the user chain